Gisela Engeln-Müllges

-Gisela Engeln-Müllges (born 1940) is a German mathematician and artist.
-She is a professor of numerical mathematics at the Aachen University of Applied Sciences, where she is also a former vice rector for research, development, and technology.
+Gisela Engeln-Müllges (1940 – 31 January 2026) was a German mathematician and artist.
+She was a professor of numerical mathematics at the Aachen University of Applied Sciences, where she also was a vice rector for research, development, and technology.

 Education and academic career

-Engeln-Müllges was born in Leipzig, in 1940.
+Engeln-Müllges was born in Leipzig in 1940.
 After World War II, Leipzig became part of East Germany (the German Democratic Republic), and Engeln-Müllges escaped to the west in 1961.
 She studied mathematics at RWTH Aachen University beginning in 1961, and completed a doctorate (Dr. rer. nat.) in 1971, with a dissertation Fluchtebenennomogramme zur Darstellung von Funktionensystemen: Ihre Theorie und praktische Verwendbarkeit concerning numerical analysis.

-She has been a professor at the Aachen University of Applied Sciences since 1982, and was vice rector there from 1992 to 2005.
-With Frank Uhlig, she is the author of the books Numerik-Algorithmen mit C and Numerik-Algorithmen mit Fortran (7th ed., 1993, translated into English as Numerical Algorithms with Fortran and Numerical Algorithms with C, Springer, 1996).
+She was a professor at the Aachen University of Applied Sciences from 1982, and was vice rector there from 1992 to 2005.
+With Frank Uhlig, she was the author of the books Numerik-Algorithmen mit C and Numerik-Algorithmen mit Fortran (7th ed., 1993, translated into English as Numerical Algorithms with Fortran and Numerical Algorithms with C, Springer, 1996).